Timwi/EsotericIDE/README.md

 ## Incomplete implementations

 There are incomplete implementations for these included in the source.
-However, the C# project (the `csproj` file) does not include them, so the IDE doesnít list them.
+However, the C# project (the `csproj` file) does not include them, so the IDE doesn‚Äôt list them.
 You will have to include the files in the EsotericIDE project and recompile it.

-* **[Funciton](http://esolangs.org/wiki/Funciton)** ó Struggling to support stepwise debugging for this one.
+* **[Funciton](http://esolangs.org/wiki/Funciton)** ‚Äî Struggling to support stepwise debugging for this one.
 For the moment, use [Funciton Interpreter](https://bitbucket.org/Timwi/funciton-interpreter) instead, which includes a Funciton-to-IL compiler.
-* **[Mornington Crescent](http://esolangs.org/wiki/Mornington_Crescent)** ó No support for the jumpstack.
+* **[Mornington Crescent](http://esolangs.org/wiki/Mornington_Crescent)** ‚Äî No support for the jumpstack.